 The Road Safety Authority of Ireland aim is to save lives and prevent injuries by reducing the number and severity of collisions on the roads they are Working to Save Lives.

 End Distracted Driving was created by the parents of Casey Feldman after she was killed in 2009 by a distracted driver.
-The group is committed to raising awareness and creating action against distracted driving; it provides speakers for school, workplace and community presentations, as well as a comprehensive website offering useful resources on a variety of distracted driving topics, including texting and distracted driving prevention.
-Due to the increased amount of electronic devices in ones vehicle, distractions, such as texting, incoming calls and social media updates, the need for solutions to distracted driving is increasingly more critical each day.
+The group is committed to raising awareness and creating action against distracted driving; it provides speakers for school, workplace, and community presentations, as well as a comprehensive website offering useful resources on a variety of distracted driving topics, including stopping texting and driving.
+Due to the increased amount of electronic devices in one’s vehicle, distractions, such as texting, incoming calls and social media updates, the need for solutions to distracted driving is increasingly more critical each day.